Tomires/thesis/shared.md

 ### Data structures

 The following section includes details on structures of persistent files used throughout the entirety of the game.
 Both the map files and the persistence module are stored inside files containing Lua tables.
-The Level data structure is stored in a JSON file.
+The Level and Enemy data structures are stored in JSON files.

 #### Persistence module

 The persistence module acts as a save file.
-It contains data on player's success rate for each kanji phrase, entries on active and completed quests, current NPC dialogs, items located in player's inventory, their level and experience points, which determine the size of the kanji selection pool.
+It contains data on player's success rate for each kanji phrase, entries on active and completed quests, current NPC dialogs, items located in player's inventory and equipped on their character, balance of in-game currency, their level and experience points, which determine the size of the kanji selection pool.

 #### Map